juliotorrest/yield_aeroponics/README.md

 This repository holds the code implemented in the two following papers:

 1. "Ensemble Learning for Improving Generalization in Aeroponics Yield Prediction" being presented at the IEEE conference ISCAS 2020 in Spain.
-2. "Interpretability of AI Models that use Data Fusion to Predict Yield in Aeroponics", currently under consideration.
+2. "Interpretability of AI Models that use Data Fusion to Predict Yield in Aeroponics", published in the Journal of Ambient Intelligence and Humanized Computing.

 # Ensemble Learning for Improving Generalization in Aeroponics Yield Prediction